Consistent estimation of a mean planar curve modulo similarities: Abstract

 \section{Abstract}

-We consider the problem of estimating a mean shape from a set of $J$ planar configurations described by a sequence of $k$ landmarks.
-We study the consistency of a smoothed Procrustean mean when the observations obey a deformable model including some nuisance parameters such as random translations, rotations and scaling.
-The main contribution of the paper is to analyze the influence of the dimension $k$ of the data and of the number $J$ of observed configurations on the convergence of the smoothed Procrustean estimator to the mean pattern of the model.
+We consider the problem of estimating a mean planar curve from a set of $J$ random planar curves observed on a $k$-points deterministic design.
+We study the consistency of a smoothed Procrustean mean curve when the observations obey a deformable model including some nuisance parameters such as random translations, rotations and scaling.
+The main contribution of the paper is to analyze the influence of the dimension $k$ of the data and of the number $J$ of observed configurations on the convergence of the smoothed Procrustean estimator to the mean curve of the model.
 Some numerical experiments illustrate these results.

 \emph{Keywords :} Shape spaces; Perturbation models; Consistency; Procrustes Means; Nonparametric inference; High-dimensional data; Linear smoothing.

 \emph{AMS classifications:} Primary 62G08; secondary 62H11.